Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

    ncn-s003  /dev/sdh  ssd   S455NY0MB42468  1920G  Unknown  N/A    N/A    No
    ```

-   **IMPORTANT:** In the above example the drives on our rebuilt node are showing `Available = no`.
+   **IMPORTANT:** In the above example the drives on the rebuilt node are showing `Available = no`.
    This is expected because the check is based on the presence of an LVM on the volume.

-   **`NOTE`** The `ceph orch device ls $NODE` command excludes the drives being used for the OS.
-Please double check that you are not seeing OS drives.
+   **NOTE** The `ceph orch device ls $NODE` command excludes the drives being used for the OS.
+   Double check that OS drives are not being shown.
 These will have a size of `480G`.

 1. Zap the drives.